Error handling in JavaScript

 }

-In the above code, the JSON.parse function will parse or convert the JSON (String) variable to an object.
-We will run into many scenarios like the one above when making API requests.
+In the code above, the JSON.parse function will parse or convert the JSON variable (String) into an object.
+We will encounter many scenarios like this when making API requests.

-Run the above code in your text editor.
-The app should run smoothly without causing any errors.
+Run the code above in your text editor.
+The application should work smoothly without causing errors.

-So what happens if the JSON string doesn't match the format of the JavaScript object?
+So, what happens if the JSON string does not match the JavaScript object format?

 try {